Meeting the French Punk Who Tore Down the Berlin Wall

 Today, entire sections of the wall are still for sale on eBay – the portions tagged with graffiti going for the highest prices.
 Viktor Pawlowski, a construction entrepreneur from West Germany, was certain the souvenir market would take him into retirement.
 And he was right; he bought nearly 300 tons of the wall and provides most of the pieces you’ll find in souvenir shops today.

-If you personally happen to be in the market for an inanimate piece of history, a 2.75 ton slab of wall – measuring 12 x 3 feet – can be yours for a meagre €7,000.
+If you personally happen to be in the market for an inanimate piece of history, a 2.75 ton slab of wall – measuring 3.6 x 1 metres – can be yours for a meagre €7,000.

 A lot has changed in Berlin since the fall of the wall, and that’s exactly not to everyone’s liking.
 “I wish the city had evolved in a different way.
 It’s much tougher today, and it’s quite ironic to think I’ve played a role in this,” said Laurent.
 “You can’t regret the fall, but for me the years before it were the best.”